Worship Schedule

 The Center for Prayer and Spiritual Practice

-Recent data lays out a picture that is quite stark.
+The recent data is quite stark.
 In the past decade, The Episcopal Church has lost twenty percent of its membership.
-A recent article lays out our own internal numbers that demonstrate the wider reality of our particular Episcopal community.
+A 2019 article lays out our own internal numbers that demonstrate the wider reality of our particular Episcopal community.

-If this trend continues, with a twenty percent decline each decade, we can see where this leads.
-Our own particular story of decline in The Episcopal Church takes its place within the wider context of spiritual interest and socio-religious dynamics in our nation and wider world that the Pew Forum and other agencies have been exploring for some time.
+If this trend continues, with a twenty percent decline each decade, we can see where this will lead.
+Our own particular story of decreased participation in The Episcopal Church takes its place within the wider socio-religious context of our nation and the wider world, which the Pew Forum and other agencies have been exploring for some time.

 It is clear that spirituality plays a very important role in the life of Americans.
 Indeed, in the Fetzer study, seven in ten participants shared that spirituality plays an important role in their lives; however, they also note that the lived dynamic of spirituality is complex and diverse.
 What does it mean to “be spiritual?”